Skip to main content

 You will be offered a morning slot (a visit between 9.30am and 1pm) or an afternoon slot (a visit between 1pm and 5pm).

-We try not to offer specific times, so that our technicians are able to plan their day in the most time effective way.
+We try not to offer specific times, so that our team can plan their day in the most effective way.
 This can be discussed further when you book a visit.

 What to expect